Khadalicioso/UNILINK_Academic_Community_Web_Application/README.md

 ## Acknowledgments

 We would like to thank our instructors and peers for their support and feedback throughout the development of this project.
+We also extend our gratitude to all the developers who contributed to this project.
+Additionally, we would like to thank all the researchers and project managers for their invaluable contributions.